home-assistant/home-assistant.io/source/_integrations/google.markdown

     ![Screenshot of Success](/images/integrations/google/success.png)

-1. If this fails and you see an error message such as *Authentication code expired, please try again* you may want to try the flow again.
-You may also check the logs for additional error messages that may indicate a misconfiguration such as an invalid client id or secret.

 {% enddetails %}

 ## Troubleshooting

-If you are trying to switch to a new Google account then you would run into the following error message.
-Make sure to delete the existing **.google.token** file from your `config` folder and restart Home Assistant to try again.

-'oauth2client.client.HttpAccessTokenRefreshError: deleted_client: The OAuth client was deleted'

-In case you get an `Authentication code expired, please restart Home-Assistant and try again` error message, switch your timezone to `Etc/GMT` and restart Home Assistant.
-This should fix the issue and the `google_calendars.yaml` configuration file will be created.
-You can then switch back the timezone to your original one and restart Home Assistant again.
+If the set up process fails and you see an error message such as *Authentication code expired, please try again* you may want to try the flow again.
+You may also check the logs for additional error messages that may indicate a misconfiguration such as an invalid client id or secret.

 ## Calendar Configuration